 The care patients receive while in hospital is typically excellent.
 However, patients who require different levels of care over an extended period of time in multiple settings often have trouble receiving care across different parts of the health system and at transition points.
-Communication can be difficult, wait times can be long and patients and families can feel like they are 'falling through cracks' in the system.
-This year, we will work with our regional partners to implement clear pathways across the entire continuum of care for patients with chronic obstructive pulmonary disease, hip fractures and patients with life-limiting illnesses who require palliative care.
+Communication can be difficult, wait times can be long, and patients and families can feel like they are 'falling through cracks' in the system.
+This year, we will continue to work with our regional partners to implement and measure the effectiveness of clear pathways across the entire continuum of care for patients with chronic obstructive pulmonary disease, hip fractures and life-limiting illnesses who require palliative care.

 How are we doing?

 Chronic obstructive pulmonary disease:

 In Q1 we worked to develop COPD order sets by involving different sectors, including the Canadian Foundation for Healthcare Improvement and the Inspired Team from Ottawa, who presented their Inspired Plan.

 In Q2 we will launch the acute admission order set for COPD and work on drafting the critical care ventilated COPD patient order set for team review